interledgerjs/ilp-connector/README.md

 This is a JavaScript reference implementation of an [Interledger](https://interledger.org) connector.
 Find out more about the [Interledger architecture](https://interledger.org/rfcs/0001-interledger-architecture/) and [Interledger protocol](https://interledger.org/rfcs/0003-interledger-protocol/).

-An Interledger connector forwards Interledger packets, just like an Internet router forward Internet packets.
+An Interledger connector forwards Interledger packets, just like an Internet router forwards Internet packets.
 The difference is that Interledger packets represent value in addition to data.
 Interledger connectors do not actually move the money, they rely on [plugins](https://interledger.org/rfcs/0004-ledger-plugin-interface/) for settlement.
 Plugins may settle by making a payment on an external payment system like ACH or they may use payments channels over a digital asset ledger like XRP Ledger or Bitcoin.
 Some plugins may not settle at all - this is useful for example when the plugin connects two hosts owned by the same person.

 ### Who is this for?